-After a shoulder arthroplasty, 70-90% of patients are going home the same day.
-However, if there is a medical necessity, a patient will stay in the hospital for 1 night.
+About 70% of patients are going home same day after a shoulder replacement.
+A 1-night stay may be necessary due to certain medical reasons.
 You will not be going to a transitional care unit.
 You should plan to have assistance from family/friends for the first few days after surgery.
-If a 1-night stay, please arrange a ride to be at the hospital by 8 am with the plan to leave by 11 am.
+Please arrange a ride to be at the hospital by 8am with the plan to leave by 11am.

-You will wear a sling for 4 weeks.
-You may remove sling to shower or bathe.
+You will be placed in a sling to be worn at all times for 4-6 weeks.
+You may remove your sling for a shower or bath.
 You should wear the sling to sleep.
 You will be given pain medication.
-You will have 4 follow-up visits.
-All visits can be scheduled prior to surgery if needed.
-Your first appointment will be approximately 7-10 days after surgery with Kayla, physician assistant working with Dr. Norberg.
+You will have 4 follow up visits.
+All visits can be schedule prior to surgery if needed.
+Your first appointment will be approximately 7 - 10 days after surgery with Kayla, a physician assistant working with Dr. Norberg.